-Ninety-one percent of consumers do at least half of their shopping in physical retail stores compared to online, while two-thirds do most of their shopping in physical stores.
-That's according to the technology company Theatro.
+Ninety-one percent of consumers do at least half of their shopping in physical retail stores compared to online, while two-thirds do most of their shopping in physical stores according to the technology company Theatro.
 With all this foot traffic in retail spaces, people counting has become an increasingly important task.

 People counting for retail means keeping track of the number of people who enter and exit a physical retail space.